 - Submit special needs request form if you did not do so with the May payment.
 Those with serious allergies or dietary needs should call the camp to discuss. - Secure information regarding the location of parents and emergency numbers while Scouts are in camp. - Check on final transportation arrangements.
-Please plan to arrive at camp and complete check- in as a group. - Collect all required forms for camp (refer to check list on the following page). - Submit special needs request form if you did not do so with the May payment. - Make sure all Scouts and Adults are registered with your Council.
-(Check those new Webelos). - Ensure all camp fees are paid. - Program Assistant will confirm your Troop's campsite via email.
+Please plan to arrive at camp and complete check- in as a group. - Collect all required forms for camp (refer to check list on the following page). - Make sure all Scouts and Adults are registered with your Council.
+(Check those new Webelos). - Ensure all camp fees are paid. - Program Assistant will confirm your Troop's campsite via email. - Make sure all participants have a copy of the Covid-19 Camp Participant at Risk Statement and are aware of the Covid-19 Pre-screening Checklist.